withadi/MFG/README.md

 2. Extracted features such as genres, keywords, and cast for content-based filtering.
 3. Transformed text data into numerical form using techniques like tokenization and TF-IDF vectorization.

-Machine Learning:
+# Machine Learning:

-Calculated cosine similarity between movie vectors using Scikit-learn.
+1. Calculated cosine similarity between movie vectors using Scikit-learn.
-Stored similarity metrics for quick reference during recommendations.
+2. Stored similarity metrics for quick reference during recommendations.

-Web App Development:
+# Web App Development:

-Created a Streamlit app with a simple and interactive interface.
+1. Created a Streamlit app with a simple and interactive interface.
-Integrated TMDB API for fetching movie posters.
+2. Integrated TMDB API for fetching movie posters.

-Deployment:
+# Deployment:

-Deployed the application locally using Streamlit for live recommendations.
+The application was deployed locally using Streamlit for live recommendations.

+# Features
+1. User Input: Dropdown menu to select a movie from the available list.
+2. Recommendations: Suggests five similar movies based on the input.
+3. Visuals: Displays movie posters fetched using TMDB API for an enhanced user experience